-Improv Group Brings Belly Laughs to Jacoby
+Improv group brings belly laughs to Jacoby

 “Jacoby attracts some of the best audiences in an incredible space like nothing I have ever experienced.
 The Historic Alton space turns into the most perfect venue for comedy improv.”

-Tickets are $10 and can be purchased at the door or follow the link at http://www.jacobyartscenter.org/tickets.
+Tickets are $10 and can be purchased at the door or online.
 Row seating is on a first-come, first-seated basis.
 Doors open 30 minutes in advance.
 A cash bar is available and there is extra parking on the gravel lot next door.